Add, remove & assign phone numbers on demand

 Asking for public feedback in a Zoom meeting can discourage employees from giving it honestly.
 A more effective way would be to talk to employees or their managers individually.
 Importantly, this should be scheduled every week instead of being a one-off event.

 The most important thing is to set a new routine when working from home.
-You should have a start and finish time to your working day.
+You should have a start and finish time for your working day.
 You should tell your family members that you shouldn’t be disturbed during these working hours.
 Easier said than done, we know!

 Your workstation should be well-lit with little to distract you.
 Your work desk should only have your laptop, a notebook and stationery (and perhaps a cup of coffee!).
 You should also position it to be away from the television.
 Make sure that the background is suitable for video calls.